 - From Main Street in Penn Yan turn west onto Elm Street to the community ballfield, the trail is behind the vendor booth and there is a parking lot.

-- In Dresden take Route 54 east, after crossing Route 14 bear right on Seneca Street, the trailhead and the parking lot is on the right
+- In Dresden take Route 54 East, after crossing Route 14 bear right on Seneca Street, the trailhead and the parking lot are on the right

 Family Finger Lake Rail Trails